Rethinking the Zigzag Flattening for Image Reading: Related Works

-Vision Transformer \citep{ViT} inspires a new paradigm architecture that differs from CNNs by utilizing patch embedding instead of taking images directly as input.
-Swin Transformer \citep{swin_T} proposes shifted windows to solve larger variations of the input image caused by the multi-scale and different resolutions.
-By contrast, \cite{MLP-Mixer} proposed a new architecture named MLP-Mixer that differs from CNNs and Transformers by eliminating the need for convolution and self-attention, which relies only on the repeated implementations of MLPs across the spatial or feature channels.
+\cite{MLP-Mixer} proposed a new architecture named MLP-Mixer that differs from CNNs and Transformers by eliminating the need for convolution and self-attention, which relies only on the repeated implementations of MLPs across the spatial or feature channels.
 Those works all employed Zigzag flattening to expand 2-D images or features into 1-D patch or token sequences.
-In this paper, we explore the effects of different patch flattening methods on those model structures, including locality bias, length extrapolation, representation structure, and ultimate performance.
+With the same motivation, ResMLP \cite{ResMLP} exploited the effect of data augmentation and knowledge distillation on training a MLPs based architecture.
+Those works above all employed the zigzag flattening to expand 2D images or features into 1D patch or pixel sequences.
+But the ZF would move the initially adjacent image blocks (semantically related patches) away from each other, but HF does not, see Fig. \ref{fig:zvshilbert} for details.
+Hence, in this paper, we explored Hilbert curves whose cluster property outperform zigzag curves for those MLPs based architectures.